Azure-Samples/active-directory-verifiable-credentials-dotnet/asp-net-core-api/README.md

 ### Create your credential
 To use the sample we need a configured verified credential in the azure portal.
 In the project directory CredentialFiles you will find the `VerifiedCredentialExpertDisplay.json` file and the `VerifiedCredentialExpertRules.json` file.
-When you are using these 2 files to create your own credential make sure you copy the value of the credential URL after you created the credential in the portal.
+Use these 2 files to create your own VerifiedCredentialExpert credential.
+Make sure you copy the value of the credential URL after you created the credential in the portal.
 You will need to upload the 2 json files to your storage account and refer to these 2 files when creating the credential.
+Copy the URL in the `CredentialManifest` part of the appsettings.json

 ### API Payloads
-Make sure you modify the payloads json files, you need to modify the `issuance_request_config.json` and `presentation_request_config.json` file and modify the Authority and Manifest.
-The Authority in the payloads should be your own DID, you can copy that from the verifiable credential page in the azure portal.
-The manifest is the URL of your newly created credential.
+The API is called with special payloads for issuing and verifying verifiable credentials.
+The sample payload files are modified by the sample code by copying the correct values from the `appsettings.json` file.
+If you want to modify the payloads `issuance_request_config.json` and `presentation_request_config.json` files yourself, make sure you comment out the code overwriting the values in the VerifierController.cs and IssuerController.cs files.
+The code overwrites the Authority, Manifest and trustedIssuers values.
 The callback URI is modified in code to match your hostname.

-In the `presentation_request_config.json` file you also need to add your issuer DID (did:ion:..) in the `trustedIssuers` part of the json file.
+You need to manually copy your Microsoft AAD Verifiable Credential service created DID (did:ion..) value from the azure portal and paste that in the appsettings.json file for IssuerAuthority and VerifierAuthority

 ## Running the sample